t3chy0n/json-typedef-infer/README.md

 numeric inputs, because JavaScript numbers are IEEE double-precision floats.

-To tell JSON Typedef to prefer a different type than the one it would normally guess, you can use `--default-number-type` to change its behavior.
+To tell JSON Typedef to prefer a different type than the one it would normally guess, you can use `defaultNumberType` to change its behavior.
 For example:

 ```bash
 # JavaScript numbers are all float64s, and so it's pretty common for JavaScript